Elegant Themes' Divi Builder Review

 Here's the deal.
 If you're at all hedging on Divi because of it's price tag, you're probably not yet ready to run your site using a custom WordPress Theme that isn't free.
 And, yet I'll add, that you've got to get over that hump.
 Because free page builders tend to harm your forward motion rather than assist with it.
 You get locked into a way of web design that is difficult to migrate, prevents you from branding yourself and is (while appearing to be cheap), is really a money pit.

-At under USD 90 as of this writing (May 2, 2021), Divi is one of the most affordable visual builders on the market, and it deserves your attention if you are doing any sort of web work outside of creating a small hobby site for you and your family.
-Competitors to Divi also require an upfront fee, but like Divi, they're all reasonable.
-Using products like Wix or Squarespace will only hold you back.
+As of June 21, 2021 Divi costs only $89 per year.
+It remains one of the most affordable visual builders on the market, and it deserves your attention if you are doing any sort of web work outside of creating a small hobby site for you and your family.

 Generate Press is another well-performing, popular, and fast theme, and it comes in at 59 USD as of this writing.
 Purchasing a Generate Press membership allows you to use their theme on 500 sites—another great deal.